Khunmi/personal-website/book/projects/etl.md

 ```
 Check out this [link](https://www.youtube.com/watch?v=Hajwnmj0xfQ&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=11&t=29s)  for a video walkthrough.

 3. Setup the necessary dependencies to run Apache Spark and interact with it using Pyspark within your local machine.
-This will be needed because I used pyspark for tranformation and schema design for this project.
+This will be needed because I used pyspark for transformation and schema design for this project.
 See [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/week_5_batch_processing/setup) for an instructional guide.

 4. Create a pipeline that loads your parquet files from an API to your Data Lake just as seen [here](https://github.com/Khunmi/Capstone-Project---Data-Engineering-ZoomCamp/blob/main/code/4_Spark_to_GCS.ipynb)